'The Last Of Us' made us wonder: Could a deadly fungus really cause a pandemic?

 That inclination to mutate means viruses can change and evolve much faster than fungi.
 "Those mutations can lead to a new version that could be more dangerous quickly," Marty says.
 So all of a sudden--say, in a few weeks--the virus can start evading people's immune systems.
 Then in a flash, the whole world becomes susceptible to the virus again, as we've experienced with omicron and its myriad variants.

 Here's the key part: Fungi generally can't do this, studies have shown.
-They mutate roughly 10,000 times slower than viruses, on average, scientists have estimated.
+They mutate more than 10,000 times slower than viruses, on average, scientists have estimated.
 (The exact estimate depends on the specific virus and the fungus.)

 Furthermore, Marty emphasizes, people who have healthy immune systems can fight off fungal infections before they become dangerous.
 "The reality is that most immuno-competent people do not get sick from a fungus entering their body."
 The same cannot be said for many viruses.